-3 Select a destination
+3. Select a destination.

-NOTE: Press the right or left arrow to view additional information or to display the location on a chart.
+NOTE: Press the right or left arrow on the Rocker to view additional information or to display the location on a chart.

-- 4. Select Navigate To. - 5.
-Select Go To.
+- 4. Select Navigate To.

+- Select Go To or Route To.

 OR

-Select Guide To when using a preprogrammed BlueChart g2 Vision card to use Automatic Guidance.
+Select Guide To when using a preprogrammed BlueChart g2

+Vision card to use Auto Guidance.

-6. Follow the colored line on the screen to the destination.
+- 6. Follow the colored line on the screen to the destination.